-Vaccines programme our immune systems to respond quickly when it encounters an ‘invader’.
+Vaccines programme our immune systems to respond when it encounters an ‘invader’.
 Once primed in this way, white blood cells are on the lookout, ready to respond.

-When these white cells encounter the trigger (or ‘antigen’) they quickly begin to multiply, and release antibodies.
+When these white cells encounter the trigger (or ‘antigen’), they quickly begin to multiply and release antibodies.

-This is often referred to as our Specific or Adaptive immune system, and can provide long-lasting protection against specific pathogens or foreign substances.
+Often referred to as our Specific or Adaptive immune system, and can provide long-lasting protection against specific pathogens or foreign substances.

 Typical administrative routes include oral, intramuscular (most common), nasal sprays, subcutaneous and intradermal (rarest).

 Many people have concerns about Vaccines based on the problem that vaccines do not just contain the ‘active’ ingredient (the antigen)

 Typical components include adjuvants, diluents, stabilisers, preservatives and trace components.